ObjectOops/icmc/slides/pages/days/day04.md

 <v-clicks>

-The following program is an **algorithm** (steps to solve a program) that finds the smallest integer in a list of integers.
+The following program is an **algorithm** (steps to solve a problem) that finds the smallest integer in a list of integers.

 ```python {monaco-run} {autorun:false}
 nums = [-100, 400, 600, -200, 300, 0, -1, 500, -600, 800]